OUR TEAM

 Founder & Artistic Director

-Alexandra Wells is the Founder and Artistic Director of Springboard Danse and is the Senior Director of Education & GibneyPRO for Gibney Dance, and the creator of IMAGE TECH for dancers.
+Alexandra Wells is the Founder and Artistic Director of Springboard Danse and the creator of IMAGE TECH for dancers.

 Alexandra was a full-time faculty member and rehearsal director at The Juilliard School for 18 years.
 She was also the Concept and Artistic Director of the Movement Invention Project from its inception through 2017.
 She was on faculty at SUNY Purchase College, served as the Interim Director of l’École Supérieure de Danse du Québec, and was the Rehearsal Director for Ballet Hispanico, all proceeding an extensive international performance career.
-As Principal Dancer of the Ballet National de Nancy, Alexandra toured internationally and formed lasting partnerships with the late Rudolf Nureyev and Patrick Dupont.
+As Principal Ballet National de Nancy dancer, Alexandra toured internationally and formed lasting partnerships with the late Rudolf Nureyev and Patrick Dupont.

 • (she/her)